What are the average GPAs and MCAT scores of the first‐year class?

-Firstly, check your junk mail / spam folder.
-If you do not find it, please contact the Admissions Office by email at STDADMIN@augusta.edu.
-Applicants are encouraged to add STDADMIN@augusta.edu to your safe senders list so email correspondence from the MCG Admissions Office will not go to your junk mail / spam folder.
+First, check your junk mail / spam folder.
+If you do not find it, please contact the Admissions Office by email at firstname.lastname@example.org.
+Applicants are encouraged to add this email to their safe senders list so email correspondence from the MCG Admissions Office will not go to your junk mail / spam folder.

 You may review your application status and your received/uploaded documents by logging into your online MCG account.
 Once you are logged in, click on the App Status tab then click the Document Status tab to review your received documents.
 You will see all documents we have received including the Secondary Application and letters of reference.

 If you have submitted your Secondary Application and all supporting documentation including all letters of recommendation, we most likely have what we need.
 Generally, our office will contact you if additional information is needed for your file; however, you are responsible for supplying the Admissions Office with required documents.

 If your uploaded documents are visible when you log in to your online MCG account, they should be visible to the Admissions Office staff as well.

 Can I send my documents to the Admissions Office by postal mail?

 You are strongly encouraged to upload required documents to your application file in PDF or Word format.
 You can access your application file by logging in to your online MCG account.
 Once logged in, you can use the document upload feature to add scanned documents to your file.